ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 A further CMW "collection" type that holds together multiple CMW items is defined in {{cmw-coll}}.

+A CMW "tunnel" type is also defined in {{cmw-tunnel}} to allow transporting CBOR CMWs in JSON collections and vice-versa.

 The collected CDDL is in {{collected-cddl}}.

 ## CMW Array {#type-n-val}

-The CMW array format is defined in {{fig-cddl-array}}.
+The format of the CMW array is shown in {{fig-cddl-array}}.

-The CDDL generic `JC<>` is used where there is a variance between CBOR and JSON.
-The first argument is the CDDL for JSON and the second is the CDDL for CBOR.
+The JSON {{-json}} and CBOR {{-cbor}} representations are provided separately.
+Both the `json-array` and `cbor-array` have the same fields except for slight differences in the types discussed below.

 ~~~ cddl
 {::include cddl/cmw-array.cddl}